Master in Physiotherapy

 The curriculum is based upon a solid theoretical framework.
 Students learn and develop the ability to link theory to practice.
 The curriculum provides opportunities for the students to integrate knowledge from different courses in fundamental and professional subjects to render sound clinical judgments.

 Recognition & Prospects

-MPT graduates are fully eligible to practice in Hong Kong.
-They can apply for registration by the Physiotherapists Board of Hong Kong.
+MPT graduates are fully eligible to apply for registration by the Physiotherapists Board of Hong Kong.